samsaraswheel/samsaraswheel.github.io/README.md

      1. numbering
      2. numbering

-How to include `code snippets` for reading which are backticks not apostrophe's
+How to include `code snippets` for reading which are backtick`s not apostrophe's

 > How to blockquotes
 >> and nested blockquotes